Adnanghanchi/Odoo-Payment-Provider/README.rst

 4. **custom Payment Panel Configuration:**
    - Set the domain in the Custom panel.
    - Generate test or live secret keys by clicking the "Generate" button.
-   - Ensure both the e-commerce website domain and the Sadad panel domain are the same.
+   - Ensure both the e-commerce website domain and the custom panel domain are the same.

 .. .. image:: https://res.cloudinary.com/dqioxqal2/image/upload/v1730188505/sadad2_fnvuzs.png
 ..    :alt: Sadad Payment Panel Configuration